frconor-ebook/meditations/_posts/2025-06-13-the-grass-of-the-field.md

 "Don\'t fool yourself.
 Don\'t think that you are going to find new ways.
 The faith he demands of us is as I have said.
 We must keep in step with him, working generously and at the same time uprooting and getting rid of everything that stands in the way" (J. Escrivá, *Friends of God*, Points 197-198).

-Another moment in the Gospel, Our Lord says, "Go, sell what you have and give to the poor, and you will have treasure in heaven; and come, follow me" (Matt.
+At another moment in the Gospel, Our Lord says, "Go, sell what you have and give to the poor, and you will have treasure in heaven; and come, follow me" (Matt.
 19:21).

 This was Our Lord\'s advice to the young person who had great possessions.
 Those words of Our Lord should have served as a cause of joy to that young person, but they made him sad.
 We\'re told, "At that saying, his countenance fell, and he went away sorrowful" (Mark 10:22).